Code-Institute-Submissions/RossClarkScotland-Milestone2/README.md

 User story 2:

-&quot;As a huge fan of _American Gods,_ I&#39;ve wanted to make a road trip based on the novel for a long time and I&#39;d really like information on how to plan that trip.&quot;
+&quot;As a huge fan of *American Gods*, I&#39;ve wanted to make a road trip based on the novel for a long time and I&#39;d really like information on how to plan that trip.&quot;

 How the site meets this need: